dword-design/sebastianlandwehr.com/content/posts/how-to-access-nuxt-js-page-data-in-route-objects.md

 }
 ```

-Filtering the routes is easy now because we only have to check the meta property.
+Filtering the routes is easy now because we only have to check the meta property:

 ```js
 // nuxt.config.js